Colts could end up with pass-rush help despite late round 1 pick

 The key to uncovering the truly premier pass rushers, he added, is focusing on specific “traits.’’
 Ballard and his staff prioritize speed and explosion.

 Those players possessing the total package and were productive in college are “highly-coveted,’’ he said.
-“If they stick out like a sore thumb on tape, usually they’re going really high in the draft like left tackles, like quarterbacks.
+“If they stick out like a sore thumb on tape, usually they’re going really high in the draft like left tackles, like quarterbacks.”

 “Those coveted, premium positions in the league, they’re going to go high.’’